Thinking About Installing a Hidden Bookcase Door? Consider These 7 Issues First

 What’s your budget?

-Secret doors and bookcases can run the gamut of pricing, ranging from $1,000 to $25,000 or more.
+Secret doors and bookcases can run the gamut in terms of pricing, ranging from $1,000 to $25,000 or more.
 If you’re on a tight budget, consider how you want to spend it.
 Are you okay paying for labor, or do you want to order an inexpensive door and install it yourself?

-Secret doors take a lot longer to install than you think.
+Hidden bookcase doors take a lot longer to install than you think.

 Whether you order a novelty door and install it yourself or you pay a professional to design and build a custom door, it’s going to take time.
 Humble says the lead time on his pre-designed doors is currently 1 to 2 months.

-He also says that even experienced DIYers should expect to spend as much as ten times longer installing the door than even the longest estimate, as there is a lot to know about these “niche” passageways (sorry, we couldn’t help it).
+He also says that even experienced DIYers should expect to spend as much as 10 times longer installing the door than even the longest estimate, as there is a lot to know about these “niche” passageways (sorry, we couldn’t help it).

 Permits can be a gray area.

 Novelty or space-saving doors are probably fine in most areas, but the nature of a security door warrants informing your local building department of its existence.
 Since these doors are “secret,” many homeowners prefer to keep them that way (especially if they’re hiding valuables).
 How you handle your local building regulations is up to you, but these codes exist for safety reasons.
 Consider carefully the consequences of bypassing local codes.

 Wall framing plays a role in a hidden door’s viability.